nixworks/public/news/2018/01/14/README.md

 ##### Palestine-United States relations
 ### [President of the State of Palestine Mahmoud Abbas describes President of the United States Donald Trump's Middle East peace efforts as the "slap of the century." ](/news/2018/01/14/president-of-the-state-of-palestine-mahmoud-abbas-describes-president-of-the-united-states-donald-trump-s-middle-east-peace-efforts-as-the.md)
-_Context: peace, U.S. President, Donald Trump, Palestine-United States relations, Mahmoud Abbas, President of the State of Palestine_
+_Context: Donald Trump, peace, U.S. President, President of the State of Palestine, Palestine-United States relations, Mahmoud Abbas_

 ##### Turpin case
 ### [A couple in Perris, California is arrested for allegedly holding captive and abusing their 13 children. ](/news/2018/01/14/a-couple-in-perris-california-is-arrested-for-allegedly-holding-captive-and-abusing-their-13-children.md)